Arquisoft/wiq_es04a/README.md

 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=Arquisoft_wiq_es04a&metric=alert_status)](https://sonarcloud.io/summary/new_code?id=Arquisoft_wiq_es04a)
 [![Coverage](https://sonarcloud.io/api/project_badges/measure?project=Arquisoft_wiq_es04a&metric=coverage)](https://sonarcloud.io/summary/new_code?id=Arquisoft_wiq_es04a)

-This is a base repo for the [Software Architecture course](http://arquisoft.github.io/) in [2023/2024 edition](https://arquisoft.github.io/course2324.html).
+This is a repo for the [Software Architecture course](http://arquisoft.github.io/) in [2023/2024 edition](https://arquisoft.github.io/course2324.html).

-This repo is a basic application composed of several components.
+This repo is an application composed of several components.

 - **Gateway service**.
 Express service that is exposed to the public and serves as a proxy to the two previous ones.
 - **Users service**.
 Express service that handles the insertion and authentication of users in the system.
 - **Webapp**.
 React web application that uses the gateway service to allow basic login and new user features.
-- **Questions**.
+- **Questions service**.
 Express service that generates questions for the game and has an api to get questions.

-Both the user and auth service share a Mongo database that is accessed with mongoose.
+Questions service uses a Mongo database and Users service uses MariaDB database.

 ## Quick start guide